Ecotrust/COMET-Farm/INPUTS.md

 Day
-  - cometEmailId = user email address registered in COMET-Farm
+  `cometEmailId` - user email address registered in COMET-Farm

 Cropland
-  - name = descriptive name of model run
+  `name` - descriptive name of model run

 GEOM
 *WKT parcel or point GIS Definition*
-  - SRID = projection id, suggest using NAD83 (4326)
+  `SRID` - projection id, suggest using NAD83 (4326)
-  - AREA = size in acres of parcel or point
+  `AREA` - size in acres of parcel or point

 Pre-1980
 *one of the following options:*